 On my most recent visit (I have stayed here twice in the last 12 months), I broke one of my purchases as I exited from a cab; within an hour a replacement was delivered to my room.
 The reception team heard what happened and contacted the taxi company to find out where I had been.

-Owned by the Sukosol family, at just five years old The Siam is still a fairly recent addition to the Bangkok scene.
+Owned by the Sukosol family, The Siam is still a fairly recent addition to the Bangkok scene.

 But it is a welcome one, eschewing as it does the ubiquitous blonde on bland pseudo-Scandi furniture you see in plague proportions in these parts, in favour of a curated collection of vintage Thai curios and impeccable antique ceramics.
 How many hotels have you visited recently that have a museum-worthy Han Dynasty terracotta horse-drawn wagon on the way to the restaurant?